Prism (Katy Perry album): Critical reception

-Elysa Gardner from USA Today gave the album a 3/4 rating and found the album to be "genuine and endearing".
+Elysa Gardner from USA Today gave the album a three-out-of-four rating and found the album to be "genuine and endearing".
 Trent Wolbe from The Verge gave an overall 4/4 rating and praised Perry's ability to "wrapping hyper-specific emotions into a new format that everyone can relate to".
 He particularly praised the tracks "International Smile" and "Birthday", declaring the chorus of "Birthday" to be "fucking perfect".
 Jody Rosen from Vulture was disappointed with every track on the album except for "Roar".
-Randall Roberts of Los Angeles Times gave the album a 3/4 rating, calling it "a shimmering, dynamic, heavy-duty modern pop album".
+Randall Roberts of Los Angeles Times gave the album a three-out-of-four rating, calling it "a shimmering, dynamic, heavy-duty modern pop album".